-Office of the Dean
+Office of the VP & Dean

-Meet Our Dean
+Meet Our Vice Provost and Dean of Undergraduate Education

 Dr. Ann Bisantz, Dean of Undergraduate Education.

-Bisantz earned a PhD from the Georgia Institute of Technology and a master’s and bachelor’s degree from UB.
+Bisantz earned a PhD from the Georgia Institute of Technology and a master's and bachelor's degree from UB.
 Her research areas are cognitive engineering, human decision-making, human-computer interface design and complex work systems analysis.
-She received the SUNY Chancellor’s Award for Research and Creative Activity in 2015, the Paul M. Fitts Educator Award from the Human Factors and Ergonomics Society in 2017 (where she was also named Fellow in 2013), the HFES WOMAN Mentor award in 2020, and has served on the executive boards of two professional societies.
-In 2024 she was appointed to the National Academies Board on Human System Integration.
+She received the SUNY Chancellor's Award for Research and Creative Activity in 2015, the Paul M. Fitts Educator Award from the Human Factors and Ergonomics Society in 2017 (where she was also named Fellow in 2013), the HFES WOMAN Mentor award in 2020, and has served on the executive boards of two professional societies.
+In 2024, she was appointed to the National Academie's Board on Human System Integration.
 Bisantz joined UB in 1997.

-Meet the Undergraduate Education Team
+Undergraduate Education Leadership

-Krista Hanypsiak
+Krista Hanypsiak Krause

 Krista Hanypsiak.